LapinRobin/Etymological-Dictionary/README.md

 2. Open graph view (`Ctrl + G` on Windows, `Command + G` on Mac) to see the connection between words.
 3. To investigate detailed information of a word, click on the node.

+## Disclaimer

+You might experience some lag in graph view or when loading nodes.
+This is due to the large number of nodes and edges in the graph.
+Alternatively, you can use the `etymological-dictionary-magoosh-1000.zip` file, which contains high frequency GRE words.

 ## Tools used

 The files are generated using Python script.
 Web scraping was done by using the package BeautifulSoup.